Exampllee/Exampllee/README.md

 - 👋 Hi, I’m @Exampllee
 - 👀 I’m interested in frontend developement
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently Auto QA Engineer
-- 💞️ I’m looking to collaborate on Vue projects
-- 📫 How to reach me discord - Exampllee#7046
+- 📫 How to reach me discord - Exampllee

 <!---
 Exampllee/Exampllee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.